Tuo-Liang/YESBUT/README.md

 # Latest Version:
 We have already updated the YESBUT dataset.
 We now have a larger and more comprehensive dataset.
 Welcome to use it. **[[YESBUT_v2](https://github.com/Tuo-Liang/YESBUT_V2)]**

-# Cracking the Code of Juxtaposition: Can AI Models Understand the Humorous Contradictions (NeurIPS'24 Oral)
+# [YesBut Benchmark] Cracking the Code of Juxtaposition: Can AI Models Understand the Humorous Contradictions (NeurIPS'24 Oral)

 This repository provides the official *data release* and *code implementation* of our paper: